rachichi/DH110/Assignments/A01/Assignment01.md

 ### About
 [Earth Rewards](https://earthrewards.net/) is a carbon footprint calculator application that encourages purchases from listed retailers to offset users' own carbon footprint.
 Although I do not align with the intentions of this app, as it is inherently for-profit, I believe the point system is a similar structure to the one I had in mind for my final project.

 <i> Note: The application must be downloaded to compare comments listed below to page-specific UI/UX.
-For ease, I have included screenshots where possible. <i>
+For ease, I have included screenshots where possible. </i>

 ### Heuristic Evaluation